-Tester: "By the way, I must say you're looking excellent today."
+Tester: By the way, I must say you're looking excellent today.

-Vala: Thanks, you look excellent yourself- [needle ticks rapidly] -I mean, very nice- [needle ticks rapidly] -that is, not objectionable- [needle ticks rapidly]...
+Vala: Thanks, you look excellent yourself... [needle ticks rapidly] I mean, very nice... [needle ticks rapidly] That is, not objectionable... [needle ticks rapidly]...

 - Avoided in Alias, which features a more realistic lie detector—that is to say one that doesn't explicitly say "Truth" or "Lie", but just provides raw data such as heart rate and blood flow in particular areas of the brain, requiring the interrogator to use his own judgment to decide on the truth of a given statement, and being much harder to fool.
 Then, outright subverted, when the difficulty of tricking the device almost gives away the protagonist, when after extensive training and practice with her handler her results look too perfectly honest during the real interrogation.

-- In the Jonathan Creek episode "The Tailor's Dummy", TV presenter Carla, who is preparing to host a talk show with a Lie Detector as the gimmick, uses it to prove to Jonathan she's happy in her marriage with the show's director.
+- In the Jonathan Creek episode "The Tailor's Dummy", TV presenter Carla, who is preparing to host a talk show with a lie detector as the gimmick, uses it to prove to Jonathan she's happy in her marriage with the show's director.
 It announces she's lying.
 Later the director (who doesn't know about this) admits to Jonathan that it's completely random.

-- The X-Files episode "Squeeze" uses a lie detector test to good effect, where the killer manages to fake his way out of the test quite effectively — except for two questions Mulder inserted implying the truth about his identity (that he was over one hundred years old and a human liver-eating mutant) that he most definitely was not expecting, which pinpoint the fact that he is lying.
+- The X-Files: The episode "Squeeze" uses a lie detector test to good effect, as the killer manages to fake his way out of the test quite effectively — except for two questions Mulder inserted implying the truth about his identity (that he was over one hundred years old and a human liver-eating mutant) that he most definitely was not expecting, which pinpoint the fact that he is lying.
 Of course, the other agents aren't willing to accept that he's one hundred years old and let him go anyway.
 As the other agent points out, any innocent man would likely have had some kind of reaction to that question.
 Mulder might have had a better result if he'd asked Tooms about the victims he killed decades ago, using their names but giving no other details.

-- Averted in Seinfeld when Jerry takes a surprisingly realistic lie detector test to try and prove he doesn't watch Melrose Place.
+- In Seinfeld, Jerry takes a surprisingly realistic lie detector test to try and prove he doesn't watch Melrose Place.
 Instead of being asked directly, he's just asked to give his details before being asked a string of questions about events from Melrose Place ("Did Kimberley steal Jo's baby?"
 "Did Billy sleep with Allison's best friend?" etc etc).
 And instead of lights or buzzers or wildly jagged needles, the needles just jiggle a little when he answers, but not in any significant way.
 In the end he breaks down under the pressure of endless Melrose Place trivia and confesses, and we never find out whether he was beating the machine or not.

-- From back in da day, the lie detector was the plot point of an episode of Barney Miller, as an entire police division was being randomly tested (a procedure that was the Hot Topic of the Day in the 1970s) after a newspaper report of corruption.
+- In Barney Miller episode "Voice Analyzer", the entire 12th Precinct is tested with a lie detector(a procedure that was the Hot Topic of the Day in the 1970s) after a newspaper report of corruption.
 Det.
 Wojciehowicz failed miserably due to being nervous and deliberately provoked, while Det.
 Dietrich passed perfectly (despite claiming to be from outer space) simply by remaining calm.

-- The sheriffs on Reno 911 frequently spend their downtime interrogating each other with the polygraph.
+- The sheriffs on Reno 911! frequently spend their downtime interrogating each other with the polygraph.
 Of course, the questions or responses invariably turn uncomfortably personal, and Hilarity Ensues.

 - In the short-lived sitcom Quintuplets, two of the brothers, Pearce and Parker, try to make a lie detector in order to find out which of the two their mutual crush likes better.
 Unlike most detectors, when someone lies, the detector makes toast.
 Pearce is the one to put the thing together, and tests it out on himself.
 He sets it up, and tells Parker to touch it.
 The detector gives Parker a (very painful) shock.
 Pearce tells Parker, "I had no idea that was going to happen."
 Toast pops out, leading Pearce to gleefully exclaim "It works!"
 Hilarity (and disaster) ensues.